katergin/katergin/README.md

 - 👀 I’m interested in cloud computing and data analytics.
 - 🌱 I’m currently learning cloud computing.
 - 💞️ I’m looking to collaborate on nothing atm.
-- 📫 How to reach me --- dunno, on GitHub?
+- 📫 How to reach me --- on GitHub, if it's possible.

 <!---
 katergin/katergin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.